mmikowski/hi_score/README.md

 ---
 ## How to use
-The best way to use `hi_score` is as a `git` upstream source.
-One may then create new application using the `hi_score` infrastructure without losing upstream improvements or bug fixes.
+A good way to use `hi_score` is as a `git` upstream source.
+One may then create new application using the `hi_score` infrastructure without missing upstream improvements or bug fixes.

 First create a new empty repository on Github and copy the `ssh` repository URL, which should look similar to `git@github.com:<user>/<repo_name>` and then proceed as below: